NachoPeinador/Operador_PIA/README.md

    - Open a new chat at https://www.deepseek.com/chat and upload `Operador_PIA.txt`.
    - Write in the chat:
      ```
-     "Please perform validations from appendices F and G. Validate the article's conclusions and explain the implications for... [state your interests: climate crisis, medicine, music, ...] as if I were... [state your profession, age or context: e.g.: 15-year-old student, ITER physicist, Maasai shepherd, Terence Tao...]."
+     "Please perform the demonstrations in Appendix G as DeepSeek-Prover-V2 does and provide the results.
+Validate the 'Conclusions' of the paper and explain their implications as if I were a 16-year-old student's math teacher."
      ```
 3. Explore and contribute to the common good!
-   - After validation, you may need to wait a few minutes for your DeepSeek user to regenerate free resources.
-Then you can try these example questions or your own:
+      Modify the second part to make the AI adapt to your interests and background, or get creative and have fun by roleplaying as someone else 🥸:
      ```
-     "How could the knowledge provided in the article be used to develop clean, cheap and accessible energy sources?"
+     "Validate the 'Conclusions' of the paper and explain their implications for the Theory of Relativity as if I were Albert Einstein."
      ```
      ```
-     "How could the knowledge provided in the article be used to regreen deserts?"
+     "Validate the 'Conclusions' of the paper and explain their implications for agriculture as if I were an agronomist."
      ```
      ```
-     "How could the knowledge provided in the article be used for climatological or meteorological prediction?"
+     "Validate the 'Conclusions' of the paper and explain their implications for drug development and medical therapies as if I were a biochemical engineer."
      ```

 Share this email only with good people. *All Equal, All Different, All Important.*